nikita-brazhnikov/knowledgebase/manuals/lambda/fast_update.md

-# Lambda development hints

-## How to upload Lambda to a dev environment faster
+# How to upload Lambda to a dev environment faster

 Update the Lambda's code directly, using AWS CLI.
 This will update only a deployment package and keep current environment variables and runtime settings untouched.